Braised chicken with dates, red wine and saffron is a gorgeous main course with layers of bold, slightly sweet and savory flavors.

 - 2 tablespoons date molasses

-- ½ cup dried dates cut in half
+- ½ cup dried dates pitted and cut in half

 Instructions

-- Pat chicken dry and season well with salt and pepper and dredge in cornstarch.
+- Prepare the Chicken: Pat the chicken dry, season with salt and pepper, and dredge in cornstarch.

-- In the same pot, add carrots and onions and saute until onions begin to caramelize, about 10 minutes.
-Add garlic, turmeric, cumin, red pepper and saffron and cook for another 2 minutes, stirring everything together.
+- Cook the Vegetables: In the same pot, add onions and carrots and sauté until the onions begin to soften, about 10 minutes.
+Add the garlic, turmeric, cumin, red pepper flakes, and saffron and saute for another 1-2 minutes.

-- Pour in red wine and use a spatula to scrape any bits on the bottom of the pot.
+- Deglaze: Pour in the red wine and use a sturdy spatula to scrape any browned bits from the bottom of the pot.
 Bring to a simmer and reduce slightly.
-Add chicken stock and 2 tablespoons of date syrup and bring to a boil and reduce to a constant simmer.
-Add chicken back into the sauce, cover and cook until chicken is cooked through and tender, about 25-30 minutes.

 Notes